-With so many small communities and interesting backroads in Virginia we developed Lost Communities of Virginia Driving Tour brochures to highlight the unique history of the Commonwealth.
-Two brochures were released in 2017: Southern Driving Tour and Backroads of Southwest Virginia.
+With so many small communities and interesting backroads in Virginia we are developing Lost Communities of Virginia Driving Tour brochures to highlight the unique history of the Commonwealth.

 Fundraising continues to document more of Virginia's once-booming communities in driving tour brochures before their history and buildings disappear: